Skip to content

 Seneca County Sheriff Tim Thompson announces retirement

-Seneca County Sheriff Timothy Thompson Jr. will retire next month, ending more than two decades of service with the sheriff’s office and closing a chapter he described as “the greatest honor” of his professional life.
+Seneca County Sheriff Timothy Thompson Jr. will retire next month, ending more than two decades of service with the sheriff’s office and setting up a leadership transition at one of the county’s most visible public safety agencies.

-“After a great deal of thought and consideration, I have made the very difficult decision to retire from the Seneca County Office of Sheriff,” Thompson wrote, adding that the move ultimately came down to securing “a better financial future” for his family.
+“After a great deal of thought and consideration, I have made the very difficult decision to retire from the Seneca County Office of Sheriff,” Thompson wrote in a letter addressed to county residents.
+He said the move ultimately came down to securing “a better financial future” for his family.

-Thompson said he served Seneca County for 27 years in a variety of public safety roles and reflected on accomplishments made during his tenure as sheriff, including agency reaccreditation efforts, labor agreements with both unions, and the launch of the Blue Line Wellness program focused on mental health support for law enforcement personnel.
+Thompson served Seneca County for 27 years in multiple public safety roles and pointed to several accomplishments during his tenure as sheriff, including agency reaccreditation efforts, labor agreements with both unions, and creation of the Blue Line Wellness program focused on supporting officers’ mental health.

-He also highlighted expanded community outreach initiatives, including coffee events, recruitment efforts, daycare and school safety programs, and fraud awareness classes aimed at protecting senior citizens.
+He also highlighted expanded community outreach efforts, including public coffee events, recruitment initiatives, school and daycare safety programs, and fraud prevention classes for senior citizens.

-“It has truly been the privilege of a lifetime,” he wrote in closing.
+“It has truly been the privilege of a lifetime,” Thompson wrote in closing.